Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Botswana.
 If you want more elephants in your life, Botswana is one of the best destinations in the world for seeing them.
 Chobe National Park and the Okovango Delta are both rich in elephants, as well as other wildlife.
 Botswana is some to some excellent high-end safari resorts.

 Mozambique.
 Mozambique is home to the most brilliant white sand beaches in Africa.
-Travel in Mozambique is rough and takes forever — if you want it to be easier, do as South Africans do and go for a holiday at a resort near Vilanculos or Inhambane.
+Travel in Mozambique is rough and takes forever — if you want it to be easier, do as South Africans do and plan a beach getaway at a resort near Vilanculos or Inhambane.

 Eswatini (Swaziland) and Lesotho.
 The two small countries nestled up against South Africa are each worth visiting in their own right — Eswatini (it renamed itself in 2018, but the name change has been slow to pick up internationally) is home to outstanding safari and wildlife opportunities; Lesotho good to visit for mountain views and pony trekking.